Apple OS X

 device to a port, one needs a hub, which commonly provides sockets for four to seven devices.

-I suggested getting a powered hub, which can supply DC power to operate floppy drives, modems, and
+I suggested purchasing a powered hub, which can supply DC power to operate floppy drives, modems, and

 other peripherals.
 Manufacturers of powered USB hubs include